 I am a bioinformatic scientist at personal genome diagnostics (Pgdx) in baltimore, md. i help develop bioinformatic software to detect variants in cancer genomes, which enable personalized approaches to treatment.

-The lab's main focus is the human vaginal microbiome as it pertains to health and disease.
-For nearly two years prior to this, I worked in collaboration with Drexel University and GlaxoSmithKline pharmaceuticals to computationally discover novel mechanisms of host-pathogen interactions during respiratory viral and bacterial infection.
+I received my doctorate in biological sciences from the University of Maryland in Jacques Ravel's lab.
+My project identified key RNA regulatory mechanisms to the host defense in the human vaginal microbiome.
+Prior to this, I worked in collaboration with Drexel University and GlaxoSmithKline pharmaceuticals to computationally discover novel mechanisms of host-pathogen interactions during respiratory viral and bacterial infection.
 Part of this work was applied toward completion of my Master of Science in Engineering degree from the University of Pennsylvania.

 I have undertaken several projects that span my interest of combining computational and experimental biology.
 A listing of these projects can be found via the Projects page.
 I am currently working on projects that use computational/bioinformatic and experimental methods to analyze transcriptomic and genomic data so that it can be used to solve clinical problems.